RG9n/RG9n.github.io/write-ups/alfred.md

 Finished: SUCCESS
 ```

 So it looks like Jenkins executes the commands as system but has access to a user (alfred/bruce) if we were to get a shell.
 Let's check and see if we can use powershell.
 We're in luck, the cmd can launch powershell.
-Let's use [nishang](https://github.com/samratashok/nishang) and transfer Invoke-PowerShellTcp.ps1 to the server using Jenkins and a Simple HTTP server.
+Let's use [nishang](https://github.com/samratashok/nishang) and transfer Invoke-PowerShellTcp.ps1 to the server using Jenkins and a HTTP server.
 We will want to launch a netcat listener before we do this, to pickup the shell.

 * Move the terminals location to the directory containing Invoke-PowerShellTcp.ps1 and start the server (I made one for this room named Alfred).